emeb/up5k_basic/README.md

 is ready to accept BASIC commands and code.
 You can find out more about how to use this version of BASIC here: https://www.pcjs.org/docs/c1pjs/

+## Enhancements to BASIC

+I've upgraded the LOAD and SAVE commands in BASIC from the original bare-bones features found in the OSI ROMs which were intended for simple audio tape storage.
+Now, LOAD/SAVE operate on "slots" of up to 32kB stored in the SPI Flash memory connected to the FPGA.
+Use LOAD <n> or SAVE <n> where <n> is an integer from 0-99 that refers to the memory slot in which you wish to save or load your BASIC program.

+Memory slots contain raw ASCII text of the programs (un-tokenized), so you could conceivably pre-load the SPI Flash with code from an external source.
+Slots start at 0x050000 in the flash memory space and are spaced every 0x8000.
+Program text is terminated with 0xFF, so just leave unused bytes in the default erased state.

 ## C'MON

 Answering "M" to the boot prompt will start the C'MON monitor which allows